kane213426/aetheric-engine-client/README.md

-# Aetheric Engine TCP Client
+# Aetheric Engine TCP Client (Fully AI Generated)

-T# Aetheric Engine TCP Client

 This is a Python TCP client that connects to the mysterious Aetheric Engine, authenticates with a JWT, and captures both ASCII and binary messages in real-time.
 The messages are parsed, validated, and stored in a local SQLite database with full metadata.
+The codes here are fully AI generated.

 ---